greg-raven/Uncommon-Sense/_posts/2013-02-12-this-is-our-problem-right-here.md

 ---
-title: 'This is our problem right here'
+title: "This is our problem right here"
 layout: post
 categories:
 - education